 HaZaPrep, the HaZamir Preparatory Program, is the first Jewish choral prep program in America.
 HaZaPrep is designed to prepare 7th and 8th graders with the Jewish choral music skills and Hebrew language skills they need to enter into the HaZamir high school program in grade 9.
 The HaZaPrep curriculum teaches those skills in an environment that is educational and fun.
-There are currently HaZaPrep chapters in cities across the United States including Baltimore, Bergen County, Boston, Chicago, Cleveland, Columbus, Houston, Jersey Shore, Long Island, Metrowest NJ, Philadelphia, Pittsburgh, South Jersey, and Westchester.
+There are currently HaZaPrep chapters in cities across the United States including Baltimore, Bergen County, Boston, Brooklyn, Chicago, Cleveland, Houston, Jersey Shore, Long Island, Metrowest NJ, Philadelphia, Pittsburgh, South Jersey, and Westchester.

 The Conductors Training Program gives eligible members of HaZamir, as well as selected HaZamir alumni, the opportunity to learn conducting methodology, gain conducting experience, and study the relationship between text and music from Maestro Matthew Lazar.
 We are proud that 23 HaZamir alumni have been or are currently conducting and coordinating HaZamir and HaZaPrep chapters.

 HaZamir Alumni return each year to perform in an alumni ensemble at the HaZamir Gala Concert.
 Fifteen alumni have become HaZamir conductors.
 Alumni also serve as staff at regional events in the U.S. and Israel as well as the annual HaZamir Festival.
 HaZamir alumni assume leadership positions, first on campus and then around the world in music and Jewish organizational life; they have entered the ranks of the clergy and assume leadership roles in their communities.
 In New York, HaZamir alumni were the driving force in the establishment of Zamir Noded.